Sign language: Iconicity

-A central task for the pioneers of sign language linguistics was trying to prove that ASL was a real language and not merely a collection of gestures or "English on the hands."
-One of the prevailing beliefs at this time was that 'real languages' must consist of an arbitrary relationship between form and meaning.
+A central task for the pioneers of sign language linguistics was trying to prove that ASL was a real language and not merely a collection of gestures or "English on the hands".
+One of the prevailing beliefs at this time was that "real languages" must consist of an arbitrary relationship between form and meaning.
 Thus, if ASL consisted of signs that had iconic form-meaning relationship, it could not be considered a real language.
 As a result, iconicity as a whole was largely neglected in research of sign languages for a long time.
 However, iconicity also plays a role in many spoken languages.
 Spoken Japanese for example exhibits many words mimicking the sounds of their potential referents (see Japanese sound symbolism).
 Later researchers, thus, acknowledged that natural languages do not need to consist of an arbitrary relationship between form and meaning.
 The visual nature of sign language simply allows for a greater degree of iconicity compared to spoken languages as most real-world objects can be described by a prototypical shape (e.g., a table usually has a flat surface), but most real-world objects do not make prototypical sounds that can be mimicked by spoken languages (e.g., tables do not make prototypical sounds).
-It has to be noted, however, that sign languages are not fully iconic.
+However, sign languages are not fully iconic.
 On the one hand, there are also many arbitrary signs in sign languages and, on the other hand, the grammar of a sign language puts limits to the degree of iconicity: All known sign languages, for example, express lexical concepts via manual signs.
 From a truly iconic language one would expect that a concept like smiling would be expressed by mimicking a smile (i.e., by performing a smiling face).
 All known sign languages, however, do not express the concept of smiling by a smiling face, but by a manual sign.

 The cognitive linguistics perspective rejects a more traditional definition of iconicity as a relationship between linguistic form and a concrete, real-world referent.
 Rather it is a set of selected correspondences between the form and meaning of a sign.
 In this view, iconicity is grounded in a language user's mental representation ("construal" in cognitive grammar).
 It is defined as a fully grammatical and central aspect of a sign language rather than a peripheral phenomenon.

 The cognitive linguistics perspective allows for some signs to be fully iconic or partially iconic given the number of correspondences between the possible parameters of form and meaning.
 In this way, the Israeli Sign Language (ISL) sign for ask has parts of its form that are iconic ("movement away from the mouth" means "something coming from the mouth"), and parts that are arbitrary (the handshape, and the orientation).